rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 ### Conclusion

-Today we have dived very deeply into Conductor, the Destination Compute, and the Source Compute.
-We have managed to avoid the majority of the Nova Scheduler code, however we have picked up a destination, and filled in all of the variables that we need within the migrate\_data object.
-In our next article, we will pick the process back up on the source compute, and follow the process until its end point.
+Today, we have dove very deeply into Conductor, the Destination Compute, and the Source Compute.
+We have managed to avoid the majority of the Nova Scheduler code, however we picked up a destination, and filled in all of the variables that are needed within the migrate\_data object.
+In the next article, we pick the process back up on the source compute, and follow the process to the end.

-Please feel free to continue reading this series by clicking here: [article]({% post_url 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3 %})
+Continue reading this series in the next [article]({% post_url 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3 %}).